mfikes/react-native-externs/README.md

 Otherwise you will end up with two versions of React: browser and native, which hopefully wouldn't conflict with each other.

+If you are not ClojureScript user - then simply grab [src/react/react.native.ext.js](React Native externs file)

 # References

-- Tired of JS interop and looking for React Native wrapper?
+- Tired of ClojureScript <> JS interop and looking for React Native wrapper?
 Have a look on [ktoa](https://github.com/artemyarulin/ktoa)
-- Looking for the easy start?
+- Looking for the easy start with ClojureScript and Om-Next?
 Have a look on [lein template for om-next](https://github.com/artemyarulin/om-next-cross-platform-template)

 ## TODO

 - Put it in NPM and CLJSJS?
 NPM in case Scala.JS or any other language which use Google Closure can use it?
-- How to organize libs?
-If we put all possible React Native lib externs in one file it'll make thing easy to ditribute, but then advanced optimization would be pointless